 The symposium will take place from 9:00 a.m. to 3:00 p.m. at Enterprise Center on Rowan University's main campus in downtown Glassboro.

 Glassboro, New Jersey 08028

-We seek proposals for interactive and engaging presentation sessions that educate and inform participants related to one of the conference’s topics.
+We invite proposals for interactive and engaging presentation sessions that educate and inform participants related to one of the conference’s theme and topics.